n0rmand0/email-builder/README.md

 # Email Builder
-#### Email framework with gulp tasks to build, inline css, and deploy for MailChimp campaigns
+#### Email framework with gulp tasks to locally serve, inline css, compress images, and deploy for MailChimp campaigns

 ## Setup